Carlos Alberto Torres (sociologist)

 Carlos Alberto Torres Novoa is a distinguished professor.

 He was born in Buenos Aires, Argentina, on October 1, 1950.
 He is a political sociologist of education, a published poet and short story author.
+He is also a woodworking artisan.
 He did his undergraduate work in sociology in Argentina (B.A. honors and teaching credential in Sociology, Universidad del Salvador), his graduate work in Mexico (M.A.
 Political Science.
 FLACSO) and the United States (Master of Arts and Ph.D. in International Development Education, Stanford University), and post-doctoral studies in educational foundations in Canada (University of Alberta).
 He is a Professor of Social Science and Comparative Education at the UCLA Graduate School of Education and Information Studies.

-In 1991, in partnership with several colleagues, he created the Paulo Freire Institute, PFI, and is currently serving as its Founding Director at the Graduate School of Education and Information Studies at UCLA.
+In 1991, in partnership with several colleagues, he created the Paulo Freire Institute, PFI, and is currently serving as its founding director at the Graduate School of Education and Information Studies at UCLA.
 He also served as director of the UCLA Latin American Center.
-Dr. Torres has been a Visiting Professor in universities in North America, Latin America, Europe, Asia and Africa.
+Torres has been a visiting professor in universities in North America, Latin America, Europe, Asia and Africa.
 He has lectured throughout Latin America and the United States, and in universities in England, Japan, Italy, Spain, Tanzania, Finland, Mozambique, Argentina, Brazil, Mexico, Canada, Costa Rica, Portugal, Taiwan, Korea, Sweden and South Africa.